-O. Can a professional investor fund or a QIAIF have a non-EU AIFM?
+Q. Can a professional investor fund or a QIAIF have a non-EU AIFM?

 A. Under the current transitional arrangements for AIFMD, a professional investor fund or a QIAIF can have a non-EU AIFM.
-However, in accordance with Article 67(1)(b) of the AIFMD, ESMA has to issue advice to the European Commission on inter alia the application of the AIFMD passport to non-EU AIFMs by 22 July 2015.
-If that advice is positive, the European Commission must, by 22 October 2015, adopt a delegated act specifying the date when the non-EU AIFM passport will be 'turned on'.
+However, in accordance with Article 67(1)(b) of the AIFMD, ESMA was required to issue advice to the European Commission on inter alia the application of the AIFMD passport to non-EU AIFMs by 22 July 2015.
+If that advice is positive, the European Commission must adopt a delegated act specifying the date when the non-EU AIFM passport will be 'turned on'.
 This process is underway and the outcome is not yet known.
-Accordingly, professional investor funds and QIAIFs can continue to be managed by non-EU AIFMs under the existing transitional arrangements until at least 22 October 2015.
-At that time this position will be revisited and, if necessary, revised to align it with the European Commission's decision and any transitional arrangements provided.
+Accordingly, professional investor funds and QIAIFs can continue to be managed by non-EU AIFMs under the existing transitional arrangements until the European Commission has reached a decision.
+At that time this position will be revisited and, if necessary, revised to align it with that decision and any transitional arrangements provided.